Tips For Talking to Your Kids about Addictions

 You know your children the best.
 If you suspect they are using drugs or alcohol, confront your concern with them.
-Focus on talking about a change in behavior, hobbies, overall health that you’ve noticed.
+Focus on talking about a change in behaviour, hobbies, overall health that you’ve noticed.
 Do this in a respectful, caring, and calm way.
 It most likely will be an uncomfortable conversation, but it could be the best intervention.

-If you need suspect your child is having mental health issues or problems with alcohol or drugs, you can call our 24/7 helpline.
+If you suspect your child is having mental health issues or problems with alcohol or drugs, you can call our 24/7 helpline.